 Prior verdicts and settlements from comparable cases suggest that hernia mesh claims will likely be worth $50,000 to $1 million, depending on individual circumstances.
 The likely range of a jury compensation payout should be in the $500,000 to $5 million range.
 (Our lawyers put this range before the $4.8 million verdict in Trevino in Rhode Island state court in August 2022.)

-Yes, that is a big range.
+Yes, that is an enormous range.
 Keep reading.
 Our lawyers break down our thinking – and throw in the caveats – below.

 Summary of Hernia Mesh Defects

 A hernia is a very common medical condition that must be surgically repaired.
 Almost 1 million hernia repair surgeries are performed at hospitals in the U.S. every year, making hernia repairs the most common type of surgical procedure in modern medicine.
 Over the last 20-30 years, most hernia repairs have used a mesh or patch implant device.
 These devices most typically treat:

 - Incisional Hernia: weakness in the muscle of the abdomen